Dropshipping vs Affiliate Marketing: Which to Choose?

 It might seem like a small detail, but this means dropshipping is fundamentally different from affiliate marketing.

-Let’s take a look at each marketing strategy in more detail.
+Now, let’s take a look at each marketing strategy in more detail.

 Dropshipping is a business model that’s commonly used around the world.
 While it might not be as well-known as affiliate marketing, it still presents an excellent opportunity for entrepreneurs and manufacturers.